 Illustrious Dove Cottage

 David Morrell’s Ruler of the Night is set on the harrowing, fogbound streets of 1855 London.
 A gripping Victorian mystery/thriller, its vivid historical details come from years of research.
-Here are photo essays that David prepared about the novel’s fascinating locations.
-Read the first essay about Euston Station, the second essay about Wyld’s Monster Globe, and the third essay about Dove Cottage.
+Here is one of the photo essays that David prepared about the novel’s fascinating locations.

 At the start of David Morrell’s Ruler of The Night, opium-eater Thomas De Quincey and his daughter, Emily, are rushing from London to Grasmere in England’s Lake District.
 To his alarm, De Quincey has learned that a collection of rare books he stored in a house there is about to be auctioned because he failed to pay the rent for the house.
 This in fact happened many times in De Quincey’s life.
 Often the houses were so filled with books that they were uninhabitable.